jeremyButtler/freezeTB/slidesAndWriting/writeUp.md

 However, though not recommended, freezeTB includes an option to allow a simple check for frame shifts and loss of function AMRs.
-For loss of function AMRs, we translate the parts of the sequence that cover the target gene.
+For loss of function AMRs, we translate sequence regions that cover the target gene.
 We then look for early stop codons, lost stop codons (when possible), and lost start codons (when possible).
-Also, we count the number of indels and check if they are divisible by three (not an LoF).
+Also, we check for frame shifts by subtracting the number of deletions from number of insertions and checking for a remainder after division by three (`(deletions in gene - insertions in gene) mod 3`).

-For frame shifts, we look to see if there are any indels in the AMR region.
+For local frame shifts, we look to see if their are any indels in the AMR region.
-We also count the number of neighboring indels and check if they are divisible by three.
+If there is an indel in the expected location we classify it as a frame shift.
+Otherwise, we use the neighboring indels to detected frame shifts using `(deletions - insertions) mod 3`.

 #### MIRU-VNTR lineages